gene-drive/Tbx5-forelimb-genital/Tools-Used.md

 * <sup>2</sup> ran in R/ Rstudio
 * <sup>3</sup>  ran locally at the command line within [Linux Mint](https://www.linuxmint.com/) running in a [Virtual Machine](https://www.virtualbox.org/)

 After generation of figures, vector graphics were edited in Adobe Illustrator and assembled for publication in Adobe InDesign.
 Other photo edits were made in either Adobe Photoshop or Lightroom.
+(Note: you can open PDF files in Illustrator edit as vectors).